-The locker and lock is the property of the Spencerville Local Schools.
-Each student is assigned a locker.
-You are to use only the locker assigned to you.
-A locker fee will be charged to each student in order to maintain the locker.
+The locker is the property of the Spencerville Board of Education.
+Each student will be assigned a locker.
+Students are asked to use only the locker assigned to you.
+Students wanting a lock for their locker may request one from the school office.
 Students are asked to keep their lockers neat and orderly and all personal items, when not being used, are to be kept in their lockers.
-If you choose to lock your locker, you may request a lock from the office.
 Authorized school officials may open and inspect student lockers when evidence points to the concealment or storing therein of materials forbidden by school policy or regulations or are believed to constitute a clear present danger, such as alcoholic beverages, illegal narcotics, firearms, and explosive materials or other dangerous devices of this nature or when evidence points to concealment of stolen property.